Thrashattack/vxtel/backend/README.md

 - Dockerfile:
   - Using the `npm run prod` command, the application is built, the databases are migrated and the production server is started.

-# frontend
-  - Views:
-    - Contains application pages and their style files

-  - Components:
-    - Shared:
-      - Contains all components shared between the various views and their style files